Here are some answers to common questions about fundraising consultants:

 Yes.
 The National Council for Voluntary Organisations (NCVO) undertakes annual vetting of consultants and awards Approved Consultant status to those who pass the test.
 Most fundraising consultants are also Members of the Institute of Fundraising and subscribe to its Code of Conduct.
-The more established consultancies are also members of the AFC (Association of Fundraising Consultants), which takes up references on application and at two yearly intervals from applicants' clients before membership is granted.
+Effective fundraising consultants will also be able to provide references from happy clients.

 What should a charity look for when selecting a fundraising consultant?